Breonna Taylor’s mother requests new prosecutor as grand jurors say they were denied evidence

 In an application filed with the state Prosecutors Advisory Council, Taylor’s mother, Tamika Palmer, requested that a different prosecutor consider charges against the Louisville police officers who fatally shot her daughter in March.
-State Attorney General Daniel Cameron (R) denied grand jurors the right to bring indictments reflecting their belief that the officers were not justified in killing Taylor, Palmer wrote.
+Kentucky Attorney General Daniel Cameron (R) denied grand jurors the right to bring indictments reflecting their belief that the officers were not justified in killing Taylor, Palmer wrote.

 “The Attorney General’s unwillingness and refusal to prosecute Breonna’s case, despite grand jurors confirming that they found probable cause to indict the officers on multiple offenses, calls into question whether we face a ‘stacked deck’ when the perpetrators are members of law enforcement,” Palmer’s application said.